ahmadalli/public-notes/docs/0030-netherlands/040-banking.md

 ## Cash Exchange

-GWK Travelex has a lot of branches but their exchange rates are **not good**.
+GWK Travelex has a lot of branches but their exchange rates and fees are **not good**.
 I've found [Pott Change][pott-change] to have better rates.

 [Revolut]: https://www.revolut.com/
 [geldmaat]: https://www.geldmaat.nl/